-Assessment result Related findings (for each C / E / S) ✓ Fully met Insurers are expected or required to adopt and implement an active client engagement stewardship approach, (for investing: stewardship approach), in relation to E&S considerations for their business activities.
-Partially met Active client engagement / stewardship approach is mentioned but only for investment / underwriting in specific sectors.
-Active client engagement / stewardship approach is mentioned but only for either investment or underwriting business.
+Assessment result Related findings (for each C / E / S) ✓ Fully met Insurers are expected or required to adopt and implement an active client engagement/stewardship approach, in relation to E&S considerations for their business activities.
+Partially met Active client engagement/stewardship approach is mentioned but only for investment/underwriting in specific sectors.
+Active client engagement/stewardship approach is mentioned but only for either investment or underwriting business.
 There is a lower level of expectation on this particular point than on the others (e.g. use of 'could' instead of 'should'). × Not met There is no such expectation or requirement.